Orlando Magic: 2006–2010: Return to the NBA Finals

 On April 28, 2008, at Amway Arena, the Magic eliminated the Raptors with a 4–1 series victory in the first round.
 It was the first playoff series victory for the Magic in 12 years after 6 straight first-round exits.
 The run of success did not last long as they fell 4–1 to the experienced Detroit Pistons in the second round.
 With the Magic already down in the series, controversy erupted after the Pistons' Game 2 victory.
-At the conclusion of the 3rd quarter, Chauncey Billups of the Pistons made a three-point shot giving the Pistons a three-point lead.
+At the conclusion of the third quarter, Chauncey Billups of the Pistons made a three-point shot giving the Pistons a three-point lead.
 However, the clock had stopped just as the play began.
 NBA rules prohibit officials from using instant replay or any timing device to determine how much time has elapsed when a clock malfunctions, nor is a replay allowed to be viewed from the time of the malfunction to when the play ends, when the game clock has not expired.
 Because of the rule, the officials then estimated that the play took 4.6 seconds, and because there were 5.1 seconds remaining when play began, the field goal was allowed to be counted.
 The NBA later admitted that the play actually took 5.7 seconds and the basket in question should not have counted.
 The Pistons went on to win Game 2.
-The Magic were able to win Game 3, with the Pistons' Chauncey Billups out for most of the game with an injury, but were unable to take advantage of his absence and defeat the Pistons in Games 4 and 5, which ended the Magic's playoff run in 2008.
+The Magic were able to win Game 3, with the Pistons' Chauncey Billups out for most of the game with an injury but were unable to take advantage of his absence and defeat the Pistons in Games 4 and 5, which ended the Magic's playoff run in 2008.
+Another highlight of the season was Hedo Turkoglu winning Most Improved Player.